-During the glacial epoch, this byway was part of a migration path for people, animals and plants whenever ocean levels fell enough to expose the land bridge.
-Archeologists agree that the Bering Land Bridge, also called Beringia, was the access road that first brought humans from
+During the glacial epoch, this byway was part of a migration path for people, animals and plants whenever ocean levels fell enough to expose it.
+Archeologists agree that the Bering Land Bridge, also called Beringia, was the access road that first brought humans from Asia to the Americas.
+The preserve's western boundary lies 42 miles from the Bering Strait, the fishing boundary between the United States and Russia.
+Bering Land Bridge was designated a national monument in 1978 and a national preserve two years later.